Linhy120/Power-system-dynamics-stability-and-control/README.md

 Currently this repository is set to public but I will to set it as private in several weeks, mainly considering easier management and privacy issues.
 When it is set to private, you will need a Github account so that I can invite you as a collaborator to let you access all the contents.

+You may also make use of this [webpage](https://hongyili.net/Power-system-dynamics-stability-and-control/)

 ### To propose a change

 You will need a Github account to do so.
 If you are not a collaborator of this repository, all the changes you make will be in a new branch.
 All you need to do is to edit the files --> propose a change --> create pull request.